awslabs/multi-model-server/docs/mms_on_fargate.md

 4. Now it is time to configure the actual container that the task should be executing.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/container+step+1.png)
+<br></br>
+*Note:* If you are using a [custom container](https://github.com/awslabs/mxnet-model-server/blob/master/docs/mms_on_fargate.md#customize-the-containers-to-serve-your-custom-deep-learning-models), make sure to first upload your container to Amazon ECR or Dockerhub and replace the link in this step with the link to your uploaded container.

 5. The next task is to specify the port mapping.
 You need to expose container port 8080.
 This is the port that the MMS application inside the container is listening on.